siffiejoe/lua-amalg/README.md

 	$ amalg-redis -o out.lua -s main.lua -c

-However, this will only embed the Lua modules.
-To also embed C modules (both from the cache and from the command line), you have to specify the `-x` flag:

-	$ amalg-redis -o out.lua -s main.lua -c -x

-This will make the amalgamated script platform-dependent, obviously!

 In some cases you may want to ignore automatically listed modules in the cache without editing the cache file.
 Use the `-i` option for that and specify a Lua pattern: